 The fun thing with Superman this fight is that it’s just about the only time we see Supes go all out against a foe.
 Any other time, as he explains, he’s living in a world of cardboard.
 This, not the cheesy lines about truth and justice, is the defining Superman speech here.
 Superman is a guy who could rule a world or destroy it.
 He could be a king or a god, but he chooses to keep himself reigned in at all times – until the time comes when he finally needs to cut loose.
 Conveniently, this scene also explains why Superman seemed to forget his powers or why his strength levels fluctuated so much early on in the DCAU – when you hold back for so long, you tend to forget the kind of power you really have.

-Unfortunately, the wind gets taken out of Superman’s sails a bit when Darkseid pulls a dirty trick to turn the tables on Superman, but as a single moment, this is my favorite part of the entire DCAU.
+Unfortunately, Darkseid takes the wind out of Superman’s sails with a dirty trick to turn the tables on Superman.
+However, as a single moment, this is my favorite part of the entire DCAU.
 It is just a perfect encapsulation of the struggle facing the Man of Steel.

-As I said, there are hundreds of awesome scenes from the DCAU, and I could have easily done a top ten list on every series.
+As I said, there are hundreds of awesome scenes from the DCAU.
 When it comes to comic book adaptations, there’s the DCAU, and then there’s everything else.